Easter Eggs Are Getting In On The Unicorn Treatment, Too

 While it may look too pretty to eat, sweet-toothed chocolate fans will want to break into them, ASAP.
 Inside, chocolatiers at Slattery's have added a slew of pastel chocolate drops.
 That means you can enjoy chocolate two ways: via the delectable filling and the magical, sparkling exterior.
 Basically, this creation will make you forget all about those run-of-the-mill hollow Easter bunnies.
 And as for those hard-boiled dyed eggs that you're used to?
 Those may be high in protein, but they just don't compare in the magic department.

 Unfortunately, these beautiful confections aren't available online, since shipping these is near-impossible due to their fragility.
-Anyone in the neighbourhood can pick one up for just £12.50 to celebrate the upcoming holiday.
+Anyone in the neighborhood can pick one up for just £12.50 (about $15) to celebrate the upcoming holiday.

 Check out how the unicorn Easter eggs get made in this video from the Manchester Evening News, below.